dlukes/corpy/docs/guides/udpipe.rst

 ========

-UDPipe_ is a fast and convenient library for stochastic morphological tagging (including lemmatization) and syntactic parsing of text. :mod:`corpy.udpipe` aims to give easy access to the most commonly used features of the library; for more advanced use cases, you might need to use the more lower-level ufal.udpipe_ package, on top of which this module is built.
+UDPipe_ is a fast and convenient library for stochastic morphological tagging (including lemmatization) and syntactic parsing of text.
+The :mod:`corpy.udpipe` module aims to give easy access to the most commonly used features of the library; for more advanced use cases, including if you need speedups in performance critical code, you might need to use the more lower-level ufal.udpipe_ package, on top of which this module is built.

 .. _UDPipe: http://ufal.mff.cuni.cz/udpipe
 .. _ufal.udpipe: https://pypi.org/project/ufal.udpipe/